 - Redundant distribution paths – removing a distribution path from service for maintenance or operationally will not require shutting down the critical environment it serves; this includes valving arrangements,

-- Critical IT equipment dual powered – IT equipment is to be dual powered to ensure zero interruption during power failures.
+- Critical IT equipment dual-powered – IT equipment must be dual-powered to ensure zero interruption during power failures.
 Can use transfer switches [STS/ATS],

 - Uninterruptible power supply (UPS) – power sags, outages, and spikes, maintaining the overall service of the data center and servers and allowing some maintenance with no impact to the data center operations,